Oven Roasted Brussel Sprouts

 First, prepare the vegetable.
 Wash the sprouts under clean water in a sieve.

-Then cut the feet off each sprout and discard them before slicing the sprouts in halves.
+Then cut the stems off each sprout and discard them before slicing the sprouts in halves.
 There are two ways to cut Brussels Sprouts, find your favorite in my Brussels Sprouts cutting guide.

-Some outer leaves will fall out, and you can keep them for later to make Brussel Sprouts Chips.
+Some outer leaves will fall out, and you can keep them for later to make Brussels Sprouts Chips.
+Discard yellow leaves.

 Next, prepare the oil mixture.
 Stir all ingredients together in a small mixing bowl: garlic powder, olive oil, salt, and pepper.

 Spread the oil mixture over the halves and massage or stir very well to evenly coat each half with the oil mixture.

 Of course, you can tweak this recipe by adding some extra flavors to your oil mixture like:

 - Red Pepper Flakes – optional, only use some for a touch of spice.

 - Maple Syrup – add one or two tablespoons to make maple-roasted Brussel sprouts.

 Preheat the oven to 400°F (200°C) and line two sheet pans or one large rimmed baking sheet with parchment paper.